assetfuture/DataActuals/README.md

   - Ensure that all **Client Item IDs** are mapped and consistent with the **AF ID**.

 - **Replacement Record Validation**:
-  - Confirm that any replacement entries reference **active records** in the system (referential integrity).
+  - Confirm that any replacement entries reference **active records** in the system.

 ---